apacheignite/documentation/basic-concepts/async-support.md

 * `IgniteEvents`
 [block:api-header]
 {
-  "title": "Listening and chaining futures"
+  "title": "Listeners and Chaining Futures"
 }
 [/block]
-One may register a closure which will be executed once operation is completed using using `IgniteFuture.listen()` or `IgniteFuture.chain()` methods.
+To wait for a result of an asynchronous operation in the non-blocking fashion (`IgniteFuture.get()`) register a closure using `IgniteFuture.listen()` or `IgniteFuture.chain()` methods.
+Once the operation gets completed the closure will be called as it's shown in the example below:
 [block:code]
 {
   "codes": [
     {
       "code": "IgniteCompute compute = ignite.compute();\n\n// Execute a closure asynchronously.\nIgniteFuture<String> fut = compute.callAsync(() -> {\n    return \"Hello World\";\n});\n\n// Listen for completion and print out the result.\nfut.listen(f -> System.out.println(\"Job result: \" + f.get()));",
       "language": "java",
-      "name": "Example"
+      "name": "Java"
     }
   ]
 }